BisakhaD/CZ4010-Applied-Crypto/README.md

 ### Role of a Client:
 1. Create a certificate to be signed; Similar to the host, the client can also choose an encryption key between RSA and EC.
 They will also have to set up passwords, select a validity period and enter some details such as the country code, state, locality, common name etc. While some of these fields such as common name are neccessary some of them can be skipped.
 Additionally, the client has to also provide a domain name for their certificate.
-3. Verify a certificate was signed by a CA; the client can just type the domain name of the certifiate and verify if it has been signed by the CA.
+2. Verify a certificate was signed by a CA; the client can just type the domain name of the certifiate and verify if it has been signed by the CA.

+## What makes our project unique?
+1. Simple console - the user (host/client) can easily access all the actions they wish to perform.
+2. Autonomy for the users - Both the host and client have a choice regarding the encryption key.
+The can choose between a RSA or EC encryption key.
+Moreover, the user can decide how long they would like their certificate to be valid for.
+3. Trusting Hierachy - Upon the creation of the root CA certificate, the console instantly prompts the host to create an intermediate CA certificate.
+This ensures the safety of the root CA certificate.
+4. Informative Messages - The entire console is filled with informative messages that guide the user throughout making the application user friendly.

 ## The files in this github repository & what they do: